NaturalIntelligence/nimn-spec/SPEC.md

 *Note* - `!` is representing ASCII char 177 in above example.

-**Scenario 2** Two consecutive fixed value characters or the combination of dynamic and fixed value characters are not required to be separated by value separator character ( `|` ).
+* Two consecutive fixed value characters or the combination of dynamic and fixed value characters are not required to be separated by value separator character ( `|` ).

 Example